stack-community/documents/src/chapter_2.md

 > Must have command `git` and `cargo` at your computer.

-And, enter below command to check correct install.
+And, enter below command to check correct installation.

 ```
 $ stack